-There are plenty of lists of what foods are off the table (this is a great one).
+There are plenty of lists of what foods are off the table (this shopping list is a great one).
 But like a good healthy hedonist, I would instead like to focus on what you can eat.
 Consider the following the foundation of your Chopped mystery box (and also keep in mind there are even more foods not listed!):

 Berries (Strawberry, Raspberry, Blueberries)

-Root Vegetables (Sweet Potatoes, Butternut Squash, Parsnips)
+Root Vegetables (Sweet Potatoes, Butternut Squash, Parsnips, Turnips), so long as portion size is under 1 cup

 Fresh green herbs